99designs/aws-vault/README.md

     Authority=Developer ID Certification Authority
     Authority=Apple Root CA

-## Development

-Developed with golang, install with `go get github.com/99designs/aws-vault`

 ### Self-signing your binary

-Binaries that call Keychain need to be signed, otherwise they always show the "allow access" prompt.
-Releases are signed by 99designs certificates, but if you are actively developing and want to mimic the behaviour of a signed release you can generate a self-signed code signing certificate.
+If you are developing or compiling the aws-vault binary yourself, you can generate a self-signed code signing certificate.

 Check out Apple's guide on it [here](http://web.archive.org/web/20090119080759/http://developer.apple.com/documentation/Security/Conceptual/CodeSigningGuide/Procedures/chapter_3_section_2.html), or find it in `Keychain Access > Certificate Assistant > Create Certificate > Code Signing Certificate`.